 Due to the nature of dementia, the question of “who makes medical decisions” will be of great importance.
 Because the advanced stages of dementia often leave patients unable to communicate, a healthcare proxy should be created in the earlier stages of the disease.
 This will designate someone the patient trusts to make decisions for them in the event that they can’t speak for themselves.
 If a healthcare agent is not chosen in advance and the person loses the ability to sign legal documents, the family will be forced to go through a court process called a guardianship for the right to be in control.
 The same holds true if the senior fails to appoint a power of attorney who can oversee financial matters.

 Asset protection planning can also become important for dementia patients.
 Because the mental progression of dementia happens much faster than the actual physical progression of the condition, patients and their loved ones can anticipate needing years of care and potentially hundreds of thousands of dollars in medical bills, which can deplete existing funds (and the family’s inheritance) if the proper plans are not put into place.
-Again, depending on the timeframe, your Pittsburgh elder lawyers may be able to use legal tools such as trusts to protect the senior’s assets while helping the family access benefits and resources that can help cover the cost of care.
+Again, depending on the timeframe, your elder lawyers may be able to use legal tools such as trusts to protect the senior’s assets while helping the family access benefits and resources that can help cover the cost of care.

 Because there is no “one-size-fits-all” approach, it’s important to sit down with an attorney to discuss your loved one’s situation as soon as possible.
-To schedule a complimentary session with our estate planning and elder lawyers, call 724-841-1393 and mention of this article.
+To schedule a complimentary session with our estate planning and elder lawyers, call and mention this article.